 Still, when considering owning a home, most new buyers think “house” — meaning single-family residence — for a reason.
-It’s the most traditional way to own a home, even though it can come with a steep price tag, both upfront and as the years go by.Check your single family home buying eligibility with a lender here (Nov 17th, 2018)
+It’s the most traditional way to own a home, even though it can come with a steep price tag, both upfront and as the years go by.Check your home buying eligibility.
+Start here

 How do I qualify for a house or condo?